Russian War of Aggression on Ukraine

 Moreover, the invasion of Ukraine shows that Putin was not primarily concerned with Russian security interests.
 Rather, a neighbour that has embarked on the path towards democracy and the rule of law is a thorn in his side.
 A functioning democracy in his immediate neighbourhood threatens Putin's authoritarian rule because it presents a liberal and economically attractive alternative.

-After more than eight months of war, it is clear that the Russian plan of a rapid conquest of Ukraine has not worked.
+In the meantime, it has become clear that the Russian plan of a rapid conquest of Ukraine did not work out.
 On the contrary, Ukraine has managed to stand its ground against Russian aggression and to reclaim occupied territories.
 However, it is not yet foreseeable who will win this war, which according to serious estimates has already claimed well over 100,000 lives.
 The will to resist on the Ukrainian side, however, is unbroken.

 The West stands together